xavierdpt/xavierdpt.github.io/ocaml/README.md

 su `id -un`
 ```

-Use `create_dev_image.bsh` to create the docker image.
+Use `create.bsh` to create the docker image.

-Use `start_dev_image.bsh` to start the docker image and enter the development environment.
+Use `enter.bsh` to start the docker image and enter the development environment.

 # Development environment setup